 We can notice that at each interval, there are two active and one inactive phase.
 For example, here we have phase A and B active, while phase C is inactive.
 Then we have phase A and C active, while phase B is inactive, and so on.

-Nevertheless, that’s the basic working principle of brushless motor.
-In case you want some more real live examples and learn how to control brusheless motors using Arduino you should check the part two of this tutorial.
+So, we have covered the basic working principle of brushless motor and how it works in combination with an ESC.
+In case you want some more real live examples and learn how to control brushless motors using Arduino you should check the part two of this tutorial.

 I hope you enjoyed this tutorial and learned something new .
 Feel free to ask any question in the comments section below and don’t forget to check my collection of Arduino Projects.